 An elementary course in Jewish culture, history, philosophy, literature or the Bible that is devoted to a topic or theme, a particular work or works, or a particular author or authors.
-May be repeated for up to six credits when content varies.
+May be repeated for up to 6 credits when topic differs.

 A REL 322 (= A PHI 322) Philosophy of Religion (3)

 Philosophical analysis of selected religious concepts and programs, based upon the writings of representative philosophers and theologians.
 Focuses on Judeo-Christian tradition.
 Only one version of A REL 322 may be taken for credit.
 Prerequisite(s): a 100 or 200 level course in philosophy.